Christmas tragedy at Prestwick (Part 5)

 Jim wrote again to tell me of a conversation: “A good friend of mine, Jean Docherty, said she was 14 and living in Manchester when the plane went down.
 She said she remembers the air of utter gloom which descended on their house when this happened on Christmas morning.”

-Another family that was traumatized by the Prestwick crash was that of flight attendant Margaret Coogan, age 28, one of the four G-ALSA crew members who were killed.
+Another family that was traumatized by the Prestwick crash was that of stewardess Margaret Coogan, age 28, one of the four G-ALSA crew members who were killed.
 She was alive when she was pulled from the wreckage but later died.

 Margaret wasn’t supposed to have been working that flight.
 Her nephew, Martin Coogan, who lives in Sutton-in-Ashfield, Nottinghamshire, explained the circumstances in an email: “The story was that she was due to take a break over Christmas and spend it at home with her parents, but after an argument with her father she swapped with a colleague and thus was on the fateful flight.”